-- → Streetcar Historic F Market streetcars run along Market St, then up the Embarcadero waterfront to Fisherman's Wharf. - → Cable car The Powell-Hyde and Powell-Mason lines run up Powell St to the Wharf; the Mason line is quicker but the hills are better on the Hyde line. - ▶ Bus Major routes to the Wharf and/or the Marina from downtown include the 19, 30, 47 and 49. - → Parking At the Wharf, there are garages at Pier 39 and Ghiradelli Square (enter on Beach St, between Larkin and Polk Sts).
+- →Streetcar Historic F Market streetcars run along Market St, then up the Embarcadero waterfront to Fisherman's Wharf. - Cable car The Powell-Hyde and Powell-Mason lines run up Powell St to the Wharf; the Mason line is quicker, but the hills are better on the Hyde line. - →Bus Major routes to the Wharf and/or the Marina from downtown include the 19, 30, 47 and 49. - →Car At the Wharf, there are parking garages at Pier 39 and Ghiradelli Sq (enter on Beach St, between Larkin and Polk Sts).
 At the Marina, there's parking at Crissy Field and Fort Mason.
-The Presidio is the only place where it's easy to park - and free.
+The Presidio is the only place where it's easy - and free - to park. - → Ferry Ferries (p72) run from the Wharf and Ferry Building to Angel Island, Sausalito, Tiburon and Vallejo.